 Bringing in a cube unit could also work.
 (IKEA’s KALLAX cube unit even has insert options for drawers and cabinets!)

-7. Bring in a rolling cart for extra storage.
+7. Bring in a rolling cart for extra storage in the closet.

-Another way to utilize the space under clothing in a closet is to bring in a rolling cart.
+Another one of my favorite closet ideas to utilize the space under clothing is to bring in a rolling cart.

 I love rolling carts because they are so versatile.
 AND they can be easily moved out of the way when necessary.